wowfrank/wowfrank.github.io/_posts/2020-03-05-optimize-php-laravel-web-application-for-high-performance.md

 <div align="center"><div markdown='1'>
 ![]({{site.baseurl}}/assets/img/laravel-2-966x628.webp)
 </div></div>

 For what seems to be a compilation error in one of the views, there are 18 function calls to trace.
 I’ve personally come across 40, and there could easily be more if you’re using other libraries and plugins.

 Point being, by default this layers upon layers of code, make Laravel slow.

-How slow is Laravel?
+## How slow is Laravel?

 Honestly, it’s plain impossible to answer this question for several reasons.

-First, there’s no accepted, objective, sensible standard for measuring the speed of Web apps.
+**First**, there’s no accepted, objective, sensible standard for measuring the speed of Web apps.
 Faster or slower compared to what?
 Under what conditions?

-Second, a Web app depends on so many things (database, filesystem, network, cache, etc.) that it’s plain silly to talk about speed.
+**Second**, a Web app depends on so many things (database, filesystem, network, cache, etc.) that it’s plain silly to talk about speed.
 A very fast Web app with a very slow database is a very slow web app. 🙂

 But this uncertainty is precisely why benchmarks are popular.
 Even though they mean nothing (see this and this), they provide some frame of reference and help us from going mad.
 Therefore, with several pinches of salt ready, let’s get a wrong, rough idea of speed among PHP frameworks.